PalmLab Help Center

 Statistical Significance

-- OR < 1: Negative association (mutual exclusion tendency)
+- OR < 1: Negative association (mutual exclusion).

 Biological Interpretation

-- Mutual Exclusion: May indicate functional redundancy, different cellular states, or compensatory mechanisms
+- Mutual Exclusion: May indicate functional redundancy, distinct cellular states, or compensatory mechanisms.

 Tool 4: Hotspot Mutation Analysis